-SECTION 3.24 KEEPING OF ANIMALS amended Ord.
-425 eff.
-1/6/2023
+SECTION 3.24 KEEPING OF ANIMALS

-- A. Intent and Purpose: The Township recognizes and encourages commercial farming as defined and regulated by the Michigan Right to Farm Act (RTFA).
-The Township does reserve the right to regulate the keeping of animals for pleasure or recreational purposes, including pets, and domestic livestock unrelated to a Farm Operation as defined by the State of Michigan Right To Farm Act. - B. Domestic Pets: No more than a combined total of three (3) cats or dogs six (6) months of age or older shall be kept or housed in a Dwelling Unit. - C. A Fence of adequate construction to keep all animals from leaving the premises shall be provided and properly maintained. - D. Fenced animal paddock areas shall be a minimum of fifty (50) feet from any property line and one hundred (100) feet from any Dwelling. - E. Animal waste shall be managed so as not to be a hazard to health or a Nuisance to neighbors.
+- A. No more than a combined total of three (3) cats or dogs six (6) months of age or older shall be kept or housed in a Dwelling Unit. - B. One (1) head of Livestock may be permitted on a Lot with a minimum of three (3) acres.
+For every head thereafter, an additional one (1) acre shall be provided. - C. Where Wild and Exotic Animals are kept or allowed outside, a Fence of adequate construction to keep all animals from leaving the premises shall be provided and properly maintained. - D. Fenced animal paddock areas shall be a minimum of fifty (50) feet from any property line and one hundred (100) feet from any Dwelling. - E. Animal waste shall be managed so as not to be a hazard to health or a Nuisance to neighbors.